sangal-satyam1234/notification-service/README.md

-This repo provides a simple notification reactive infrastructure using akka-clustering and akka-http so that users can easily wire their own notification providers and functionality.
+This repo provides a simple notification reactive infrastructure which can serve as single integration point for different notification providers.
+The client need not to be worried about scaling or fault tolerance and it should be easy to integrate additional service providers.

 # **Building**